To be eligible for admission, transfer students must be in good standing at the college or university last attended.

 - Application Fee of $45.00 (non-refundable)

 - Official college transcript(s) must be sent directly to the UNO Office of Admissions from the Registrar’s Office of each previous college or university attended regardless of whether credit was earned.
 Hand-carried or student-submitted transcripts are not acceptable.
-If you are currently enrolled in college courses, please request that a final official transcript be sent to the Office of Admissions as soon as possible after you have completed your course work.
+If you are currently enrolled in college courses, please request a final official transcript be sent to the Office of Admissions as soon as possible after you have completed your course work.
 If the records are not in English, an official translation must be provided by the student.

 - All previous college course work attempted or completed must be reported on the application regardless of whether credit was earned.
 Transfer students may not choose to disregard prior postsecondary course work previously attempted.
 This applies to studies completed at any accredited or unaccredited institution, course work that was withdrawn, failed or incomplete.
 Failure to provide this information will be considered fraudulent and may result in withdrawal of admission or dismissal from the university.